yashu1wwww/AutoCreateGmailAccount/README.md

 You do not need to do anything here.
 It automaticlly generates popular names for creating gmail accounts.

-in guc.py its undetect chrome and make gmails for that
+in guc.py its undetect chrome and make gmails for that replace phone number in 64 line and otp will be enter you only within 15 seconds..

+open cmd and enter

+pip install undetected_chromedriver

+thats all enjoy the bot.....

 👉Note:-